Meditation over Medication

+Meditation over Medication.
 Meditation is an age-old practice found in various forms in ancient religious traditions however it is most closely associated with Buddhism.
-Meditation is not solely for spiritual people, it is about finding awareness and getting a healthy sense of perspective, not to turn off thinking but to observe thoughts and eventually understand them better.
+It is not solely for spiritual people.
+It is about finding awareness and getting a healthy sense of perspective.
+Not to turn off thinking but to observe thoughts and eventually understand them better.
 This is why meditation is becoming increasingly popular in our fast-paced world, especially for stress-related medical conditions.

 Mindful eating is becoming aware of the food you are eating and all the sensations that you experience when you eat.
-This may help you identify periods when you are not eating for true (physiological) hunger such as are eating for emotional reasons, habit or boredom.
+This may help you identify periods when you are not eating for true (physiological) hunger.
+When you may be eating for emotional reasons, habit or boredom.

 Meditation has been shown to reduce stress.
-Stress can have serious repercussions on our health so stress management is an important component of maintaining overall health.
-Taking some time to rest the mind can be enough to make us feel better and feel better equipped to be able to deal with everyday stresses.
+Stress can have serious repercussions on our health.
+Stress management is an important component of maintaining overall health.
+Taking some time to rest the mind can be enough to make us feel better and equipped to deal with everyday stresses.
 Meditation is thought to achieve this by essentially reprogramming the brain to be able to increase the capacity to manage stress.

 Improved Cognitive Function

-Research has suggested that meditation can have a positive effect on cognition, especially attention and memory, with some even showing that meditators and mindfulness intervention participants had a significant increase in grey matter volume in various regions of the brain.
+Research has suggested that meditation can have a positive effect on cognition, especially attention and memory.
+With some even showing that meditators and mindfulness intervention participants had a significant increase in grey matter volume in various regions of the brain.
 Grey matter includes regions of the brain involved in muscle control, sensory perception, memory, emotion, speech, decision making, and self-control.

 While it is known sleep quantity is important there is also extensive research on the importance of sleep quality.
 Good quality sleep is important for all factors listed in this article (cognition, stress reduction, weight loss, and healthy eating).
 But can meditation impact our sleep quality too?
 A recent systematic review reported that meditative movement improved sleep quality as well as improved quality of life, physical performance, and symptoms of depression.

 Tips for beginners

-- Remember there is no right or wrong way to meditate
+Remember there is no right or wrong way to meditate

-- It’s a new skill so do not expect to be a master straight away
+It’s a new skill so do not expect to be a master straight away

-- Find a peaceful environment to start with as this will make it easier
+Find a peaceful environment to start with as this will make it easier

-- Sit in a comfortable position with good posture (as this will help you to breathe properly)
+Sit in a comfortable position with good posture (as this will help you to breathe properly)

-- Set yourself a specific time to meditate without distraction
+Set yourself a specific time to meditate without distraction

 Close your eyes and breathe in and out

-If you need a bit more help to get you started there are a few apps we recommend for guided meditation such as ‘Headspace’ and ‘Calm’ which are both available on Apple and Android devices.
+If you need a bit more help to get you started there are a few apps we recommend for guided meditation.
+Such as ‘Headspace’ and ‘Calm’ which are both available on Apple and Android devices.